 Kimberley is a Biostatistician and Clinical Trials specialist with an interest in complex psychological therapy treatments.

-Kimberley has extensive experience in clinical trials in mental health and other disease areas, encompassing the conduct, analysis and dissemination of several single and multi-centre clinical trials of psychological therapies.
-Part of her role is to lead the trial statisticians affiliated with the King’s Clinical Trials Unit.
+Kimberley has extensive experience in clinical trials in mental health and other fields, encompassing the conduct, analysis and dissemination of several single and multi-centre clinical trials.

 Her particular interest is in the study of treatment mechanisms of psychological therapies/mediation analysis, including the novel application of longitudinal structural equation models to study mediation of treatment effects.
 To date this work has led to a greater understanding of therapeutic mechanisms and refinement of the treatments.
 It is also widely applicable to the study of treatments in other disease areas and public health interventions.
 Kimberley is also interested in structural equation, latent variable and longitudinal modelling more generally.

 She sits on the BRC Executive Committees at the Institute, where she enjoys contributing to wider research strategy, and is an active MSc, PhD and DClin Psych supervisor.

 Kimberley leads the Clinical Trials teaching for the new Departmental Applied Statistics & Health Informatics MSc, as well as Clinical Trials and Statistics teaching for the MSc in Clinical Neurosciences.